Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

 ### ELB - Cross Zone Load Balancing
 * **Cross Zone Load Balancing** - allows LB to distirbute traffic evenly across all registered instances in all AZs
-    * without this traffic is distirbuted evenly amongs nodes of LB in all AZs (not targets)
+    * without this traffic is distributed evenly amongs nodes of LB in all AZs (not targets)
     * ALB:
         * enabled by default
         * can be disabled at Target Group level